lucasgualampa/MINI-Merchant/README.md

 # MINI-Merchant <g-emoji class="g-emoji" alias="shopping" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f6cd.png">🛍️</g-emoji>
-> A mini ecommerce using the MELI API
+> Mini ecommerce using the MELI API

 I made a FrontEnd and a BackEnd that interacts with an external API.